 There is a long list of notable third-party related incidents that have rocked the cyber world these past few years.
 Look no further than Fortune 50 companies Facebook and Target.
 In 2019, millions of Facebook users’ credentials, uploaded by app developers, were discovered sitting unprotected in Amazon’s cloud system.
 Target’s attackers were able to leverage stolen network credentials from its air conditioning and heating systems provider.
 It is not enough to enhance internal measures and protocols.
 As the old adage goes, “you are only as strong as your weakest link.”
 For cyber, this means it is wise to assess your external networks as well.

 There’s also a misconception among smaller companies – which sometimes do not allocate adequate budgets to cybersecurity – that cybercriminals are only looking to target larger companies.
-Conversely, our 2019 Identity Breach Report observed a shift by threat actors, targeting more small businesses.
+Conversely, our 2019 Identity Breach Report (see 2022 Identity Breach Report for latest findings) observed a shift by threat actors, targeting more small businesses.
 The truth is small to mid-sized businesses still hold valuable assets and make for an easy entry point to larger networks, thus making them worthy targets.
 This is called “island-hopping” and can be difficult to prevent because it is not always easy to identify when nefarious actors have compromised trusted contacts.

 Knowing that your supply chain is potentially a target for cyber-attacks, below are five steps your company can take to mitigate this risk.

 Vet Supply Chain Partners.
 Conduct a thorough Digital Risk third-party assessment to identify if they have the proper cyber hygiene, analyze the surface of attack and the maturity of their security practices and posture.

 Monitor Confidential Information and Personally Identifiable Information.
 Find possible leaks or breached data exposed and traded in the underground markets, and investigate the possible sources and if any providers might be involved.